 - Labs and Quality units should be separated from the actual production facility except for in-process quality checks.

-- If the water requires treatment prior to use in API manufacturing, it should be validated and qualified with action limits.
+- If water requires treatment prior to use in API manufacturing, it should be validated and qualified with action limits.

-- If non-sterile API intends to be used in sterile formulations, water used in the purification process should be controlled for Bio-burden and Endotoxins.
+- If the non-sterile API intends to be used in sterile formulations, water used in the purification process should be controlled for Bio-burden and Endotoxins.

-- Only qualified utilities should be brought into contact with the intermediates or APIs such as Steam, Process Air, HVAC, etc.
+- Only qualified utilities should be brought into contact with intermediates or APIs such as Steam, Process Air, HVAC, etc.

 - Proper ventilation to eradicate contamination or cross-contamination should be considered while designing HVAC ducting and air filtration systems.